risk-first/website/thinking/Evaluating-Risk.md

 ![Pillars, From Rapid Development By Steve McConnell](../images/generated/introduction/pillars_smc.png)

 The diagram above reproduces a figure from [Rapid Development](http://a.co/d/ddWGTB2) by Steve McConnell.
 This is _fine_: McConnell is structuring the process from the perspective of _delivering as quickly as possible_.
 However, here, I want to turn this on its head.
-Software Development from a risk-first perspective is an under-explored technique, and I believe it offers some useful insights.
+Software Development from a risk-perspective is an under-explored technique and I believe it offers some useful insights.
 So the aim here is to present the case for viewing software development like this:

 ![Pillars, re-arranged](../images/generated/introduction/pillars_kite9.png)